groboclown/builder.dart/README.md

 to allow using some standard Dart build processes, like unit testing and document generation, as part of the `pub build` tool.

+**Future Status Note:** It looks like the Dart team is trying to move to using `pub` as the standard build tool, and is moving away from using `build.dart`.

 Status